swaptacular/swpt_login/README.md

 # Optional path (only the path) to the login page.
 If not set,
 # depending on the value of the SUBJECT_PREFIX variable, the default
 # will be either "/creditors-login" or "/debtors-login".
+The path
+# "${LOGIN_PATH}/healthz" can be used as readiness and liveness probe.
 LOGIN_PATH=

 # Optional path (only the path) to the consent page.
 If not set,